 As it was almost lunchtime, we stopped in a small restaurant away from the tourist area, which was recommended to us by a local.
 In most cases (as he also told us) one can find better and cheaper food in non-commercial areas, where locals eat as well.
 This guy was from Argentina and working for ten years now in Madrid.
 We gave him credit and indeed, we ate well, cheap and a lot.
 Aw well, we gorged on regular food while we could, as we were to miss it for a whole week in the desert 🙂 We then strolled a little bit more, listened to a fellow Romanian playing his accordion on the steps of a cathedral, took a cup of coffee, got some massage with Compex on our tired calves and we then rushed back to the airport.

 It was evening already and the longest section of our flight lay ahead: Madrid – Santiago de Chile, about 14 hours.
 I cleared all boarding formalities, boarded the plane and started waiting and waiting and then waiting some more.
 As I checked my watch, I started thinking something was wrong.
 We were already 15 minutes late, but I thought on many occasions pilots would make up for the lost time, especially on a long flight like this.
 So, nothing to panic about.
 Instead, it got extremely cold.
-I don’t know what their plans were on us, but some cold breeze was coming out of the air vents above the hand luggage compartment, just like in an industrial refrigerator.
+I don’t know what their plans were on us, but some cold breeze was coming out of the air vents above the hand luggage compartment, just like in an industrial refrigerator with the best filters from the Fridigaire fridge filters which can be found online, click here to take a look at beverage display refrigerators an attractive display for beverages.
 I put on everything I got, Daniel put his blanket on his head and fell asleep, I believe.
 Well over an hour later, and we were in the same situation.
 The announcements coming from the cockpit were quite evasive, so we didn’t know if we were to leave or when.
 One hour and a half later, we received the news I feared: we won’t depart, due to some engine failure (ok, I guess this is the classical explanation, no matter what the real reason is).
 Then, we got off the plane and chaos followed.
 Iberia staff was totally overwhelmed.
 Their explanations were in Spanish only, but among the 300 passengers there were clearly people who didn’t speak it.
 No abla Espanol?
 Tough luck!
 I managed to find a fellow passenger who translated in English what was about to happen: we were to get out in front of the airport and board some buses headed for a hotel two hours away (!), then after getting some rest and having breakfast to return to the airport, our flight being rescheduled for 12:30 next day, at lunch time.
 I didn’t manage to find out what would happen next with my flight from Santiago de Chile to Calama, which I definitely lost.
 Normally, they were bound to reschedule our connection flights as well, but I didn’t manage to get this information from the Iberia staff.
 We were already considering the fact that we were to skip one night accommodation in San Pedro as everything would be offset for one day.
 So we all got out in front of the airport.
 About 300 people.
 There, only one bus with 50 seats was waiting.
 In the scrimmage, I couldn’t get in.
 We were assured more buses will come.
 The next one arrived one hour and a half later!
 During which we queued, not to lose our spot.
 We left the airport almost at 4AM and we reached our hotel at 6:30AM.
 Honestly, not even now I could comprehend why the hotel chosen by the airline to cover for situations like this is two hours’ drive away.
 What I do know is that I got into my room, took a shower, got one hour sleep, had breakfast and then left back for the airport at 9:30AM, as our flight for Santiago took off at 12:30.
 Both Daniel and I were dead tired not to mention that 24 hours after we left Bucharest, we were still in Madrid!
 Once at the airport, we learned how things would unwind for us: we were to land in Santiago by midnight and the first flight for Calama was scheduled at 5:30 in the morning.
 To cut the long story short, we arrived in San Pedro de Atacama at 9 o’clock in the morning, 50 hours after we left Bucharest.
 Luckily, our luggage arrived on the same flight :)) We went to the hotel booked for us by the organizers, but we could check-in only after 12.
 So we left our luggage at the reception desk and went out for a coffee.

 San Pedro de Atacama – a “drop” of civilization in the middle of the desert